Serene Runtime 1.0.0-dev

 All fiber stacks share one size (see the subsystem overview), so this is a process-wide value, not a per-fiber one: the default here, eventually overridable through a CLI argument.

 A fiber stack is fixed and cannot grow (see the fibers chapter), so the size must hold realistic call chains yet stay cheap to reserve in bulk.
-128 KiB strikes that balance: deep enough for the runtime's C and JIT frames, while lazy page commit means a shallow fiber faults in only the one or two pages it touches and leaves the rest a virtual reservation.
+128 KiB strikes that balance, deep enough for the runtime's C and JIT frames, while lazy page commit means a shallow fiber faults in only the one or two pages it touches and leaves the rest a virtual reservation.
 For scale, an OS thread stack is far too large to spawn fibers by the thousand, and a few KiB would overflow on modest nesting.

 ◆ srn_fiber_get_scheduler_m